tmplcl/blog/myblog/content/page/about.md

 ---
 title: About
-description: My blog where i post about tech stuff.
-Though it's mostly about AWS
+description: My blog where I post about tech stuff.
+Though it's mostly about AWS and Java.
 date: '2021-07-28'
 aliases:
   - about-us